-In this post, we will turn our attention from French translation for food packaging for Canada to French translation for advertising in Canada.
+In this post, we will turn our attention from French translation for food packaging to French translation for advertising in Canada.
 According to Statista, the Canadian advertising market ranked tenth on the global scale in 2016.
 Clearly plenty of companies see the worth of marketing their products in Canada, and you may be considering joining them.
 In making this consideration, you will need to be mindful that both English and French are official languages in Canada.
 And if you plan to advertise or do business in the province of Québec you will need to abide by its Charter of the French Language, which legally establishes French as the official language of Québec.

 The Charter of the French Language dictates that “public signs and posters and commercial advertising must be in French,” but also provides rules for bilingual versions in most cases.
 Ads that the Charter establishes must be exclusively in French are: